60 Blocks - 20 Ambassadors - Serving since 2006

 Enhance the perception of cleanliness and safety in the downtown core.
 Safety Ambassadors patrol delivering good will and hospitality on behalf of DTSB.
 Cleaning Ambassadors provide maintenance to the enhanced streetscape, consisting of numerous flowers planters and hanging baskets.
 Cleaning staff also maintain the general appearance by tending to litter, graffiti, weeds and special projects, which will enhance the service district.
 Ambassador program provides safety, cleaning and venue set up for DTSB’s many events during the year.

-Photos and Videos of the Downtown South Bend Ambassador Program
+Photos and Videos of the City of South Bend Ambassador Program

 Heard on the Street in South Bend